cc231064/ccl4/README.md

 Storyline: Blorbo is taking care of her animals by changing tectonic plates.
 You are helping Blorbo in achieving her Goal by changing Biomes.

+User Guideline:
+Press the Start Game Button to play our game.
+Click on a plate and press A, W, E, D to create a mountain, ocean, island or volcanoe.
+If you clicked on a plate and press the S button the animals on the screen will jump and the terretory of the aggressive animals, which includes the fox and wolf, will light up red.
+The goal of the game is to make sure that the not aggressive animals, chicken, cow, sheep, goats are safe from the predatory animals and that the predatory animals still have enough space for their territory.
+Over the herbavoures animals is a explanation mark If they are in the territory of the predatory animal, to update this you need to click the S button.
+To check If you completed all tasks to win you have to click on Blorbo, who will let you know If you won or If you have to try again.

 Features: The Player chooses a biome to change and creates depending on the thype of biome mountains volcanoes, islnads or coeans.

 System design: Blorbo will mostly fly around the tectonic plates and observe them.
 If there was to be a bigger change, Blorbo will fly up the screen and talk to the player to explain the changes.
 Depending on the changes, Blorbo will have different reactions and expressions.